bbc/childrens-games-starter-pack/docs/gmi.md

 There are several functions in the GMI to support in-game achievements, however these functions are currently disabled and can be ignored until the achievement system is finalised and enabled.

+### Deprecated

+#### gmi.shouldLongPressForSettings - DEPRECATED
+A boolean that indicates whether or not the user has to press and hold for the settings menu.

+Note: Hardcoded to true for the mobile app and false to web platform.
 * [Home](../README.md)
     * [Working with GMI](working-with-gmi.md)
     * [API Reference](gmi.md)